wolfdale229/100daysofmlcodes/LOG.md

 ## **`To-Do`**

 Within the period of 100 days i would read and practice enough data science and machine learning texts to be competent in the subject area.
-A total of six topics would be studied, with each topic having a total 16 days study period.
+A total of six topics would be studied, with each topic having a total of 16 days study period (subject to how much i read).

 **`Basic Topic(s)`**
 >